A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 • Adjust vent positions as needed

-Airflow is essential to comfort in a sauna.
-Correctly located soffit and ridge vents improve airflow, reducing humidity while keeping moisture in check.
-Making sure vents and other openings have no obstructions improves the sauna enjoyment.
+Airflow is essential for comfort in a sauna.
+Properly positioned soffit and ridge vents improve airflow, reducing humidity and keeping moisture under control.
+Ensuring that vents and other openings are unobstructed enhances sauna enjoyment.

 Interior Design and Features